-She creates tapestries depicting occasionally controversial subject matter involving porn, guns and drugs.
+She creates tapestries depicting occasionally controversial subject matter involving adult movies, guns and drugs.
 Her work has been featured in magazines and shown at numerous galleries both in her home country of the US as well as internationally.

 Having just recently come across Erin’s work, I was full of questions- hard, silly and serious.
 I reached out to her in the end of 2015.
 This is the conversation that followed.

 Let’s start from the beginning.
 How did you first learn to start weaving?

 I found weaving in college.
 I was interested in sewing and painting, and the fibers major was something that sat perfectly between those two.
 I could learn construction alongside fine art sensibilities.
 Weaving was a process I had no knowledge of and I connected instantly with it.

 From there how did you progress into having a specific style?

 I learned “tapestry” early on and was weaving abstract pieces while also making lots of paper collage work out of found and family photographs that used the silhouette a lot.
 These eventually led me to combining the two, making simple drawings that I translated into tapestry using a very limited color palette.
 This progressed and eventually I was using found and photographs I was taking for the work.